Firing Up Your Homebuilt Computer for the First Time

-If you have done everything correctly, after a few seconds you will hear a delightful beep as the computer passes its very first POST (Power-On-Self-Test), and you may be greeted by a screen that looks something like the one on the right.
-(You may have to press DELETE, F2, or some other key to get to this screen, depending on your motherboard.
-Read the manual.)
+If you have done everything correctly, after a few seconds you will hear a delightful beep as the computer passes its very first POST (Power-On-Self-Test), and you should be greeted by a screen that looks vaguely like the one in this picture.
+This is called the CMOS Setup Screen or BIOS Setup Screen.

 If you see something that looks like the picture shown here, then pat yourself on the back.
 And exhale.
 Your homebuilt computer is alive!

 The CMOS Setup Screen (or BIOS Setup Screen) is where you set all the low-level settings that your computer needs to be capable of, well, being a computer.
 This is all your computer is capable of doing until you install an operating system on it, and the settings you select will affect the way your OS performs.

 That's good for me, because there are too many BIOS versions out there for me to really guide you along at this point.
 You'll simply have to read the motherboard manual and follow the instruction given there.
 But here are a few basic suggestions:

-Start with the default settings.
+- Start with the default settings.
 You can tweak them later if you like.
 Just check to make sure that the time and date are correct.
 You can use local time or Coordinated Universal Time (Greenwich time).
-Most Windows machines use local time, and most Unix and Linux machines use Greenwich time; but either will work either way.
+Most Windows machines use local time, and most Unix and Linux machines use Greenwich time; but either system will work either way.

-Make sure that all of your drives are showing up.
-If not, then shut down the machine, unplug it, and check all your drive connections and jumper settings again.
+- Make sure that all of your drives are showing up.
+If not, look to see if the drive controller is disabled in BIOS.